damianschmidt/neat/README.md

 # Praca inżynierska - program

 ### TODO:
-- NEAT_new
+- NEAT
     - Add tests
-    - Add Sonic (make it faster by parallel)
+    - Add multiprocessing
+    - Simplify input
+    - Search for emulator with more game env info